Presidency of Theodore Roosevelt: Troubles with Japan

 The American annexation of Hawaii in 1898 was stimulated in part by fear that otherwise Japan would dominate the Hawaiian Republic.
 Likewise Japan was the alternative to American takeover of the Philippines in 1900.
 These events were part of the American goal of transitioning into a naval world power, but it needed to find a way to avoid a military confrontation in the Pacific with Japan.
 One of Theodore Roosevelt's high priorities during his presidency and even afterwards, was the maintenance of friendly relations with Japan.

 In the late 19th century, the opening of sugar plantations in the Kingdom of Hawaii led to the immigration of large numbers of Japanese families.
 Recruiters sent about 124,000 Japanese workers to more than fifty sugar plantations.
 China, the Philippines, Portugal and other countries sent an additional 300,000 workers.
 When Hawaii became part of the U.S. in 1898, the Japanese were the largest element of the population then.
 Although immigration from Japan largely ended by 1907, they have remained the largest element ever since.

-President Roosevelt made sure there was a strategy to defend the islands against possible Japanese aggression, especially in 1907 when tensions were high.
-In June 1907 he met with military and naval leaders to decide on a series of operations to be carried in the Philippines which included shipments of coal, military rations, and the movement of guns and munitions.
-The October 23, 1907 Puck magazine cover shows President Theodore Roosevelt defending the nation of Japan from attack – Roosevelt is wearing a military uniform with the Japanese Imperial seal on his hat.
-He holds a rifle and confronts two rolled-up U.S. newspapers labeled the Sun and World who are also holding rifles and confronting Roosevelt – In the magazine caption, Roosevelt stated that the war talk predicting a future conflict between the U.S. and Japan was based entirely on these incendiary newspapers, which sought to increase their sales, and for that reason, these newspapers had attacked Roosevelt's representative Minister William Howard Taft, who Roosevelt had again sent to Tokyo to promote improved communications between their two nations.
-Much of the confrontation was sparked by racism shown against Japanese Americans living in California.